-The proper positioning of tools and fixtures is highly critical to the surface finish and diameter tolerance of the bar.
+Properly positioning tools and fixtures is critical to the bar’s surface finish and diameter tolerance.
 Thus, there is a real need to pay special attention to gap, dressing, and position control for the grinding wheel.
 The grinding operation allows control over the following:

 Grinding wheel size and abrasive grains

-- There is a need to vary the size of the grinding wheels in order to control the cutting forces and the surface finish.
-The continuous abrasive metal removal causes porosity in the operation, which is why the coolant solution is applied throughout the process.
+- There is a need to vary the size of the grinding wheels to control the cutting forces and the surface finish.
+The continuous abrasive metal removal causes porosity in operation, which is why the coolant solution is important to apply throughout the process.